 If you don’t have a lot of parenting experience, you might want to pursue volunteer opportunities, including mentoring or coaching or working with children with disabilities, or other parenting options:

-- Foster families provide immediate care to children, most of who will likely return home or got to list with other relatives.
+- Foster families provide immediate care to children, most of who will likely return home or get to live with other relatives.
 A foster parent’s primary role is to care for the children while their parents get their lives in order and prepare to resume their role as parents.
 This can include mentoring or coaching birth parents.
 If reunification is not possible with birth parents or relatives, foster parents may be able to adopt.
 Do not foster only with the goal of adopting.
 Reunification with the birth family is the primary goal, and foster parents must support that goal.

 - Treatment foster families provide temporary care to children who may have more serious challenges.
 They receive extensive training to help them provide integrated treatment services to children who have severe problems.